SHLEM666/Jubro/README.md

 ## How is it made

-This project is based on the Google [NowInAndroid](https://github.com/android/nowinandroid) app, from which has been inherited the modular structure, MVVM architecture and build logic.
+This project is based on Google's [NowInAndroid](https://github.com/android/nowinandroid) app, from which it has inherited the modular structure, MVVM architecture and build logic.

 ## License & Copyright